MicrosoftDocs/connected-spaces/articles/setup.md

 [!INCLUDE[banner](includes/banner.md)]

-After you've [signed up for a free trial](trial-signup.md) and selected the **Launch Trial** button, you can set up Microsoft Dynamics 365 Connected Spaces Preview by using the procedure below.
+After you've [signed up for a free trial](trial-signup.md) and selected the **Launch Trial** button, you can set up Microsoft Dynamics 365 Connected Spaces Preview by using this procedure.

 1. In the **Permissions requested** dialog box, select **Accept**.